open-policy-agent/opa/docs/docs/ssh-and-sudo-authorization.md

 In production, it is more practical to use separate policy packages for each PAM configuration.

-We have not defined the SSH _authz_ policy to work with elevation, so you can enter any value into the prompt that comes up for for SSH.
+We have not defined the SSH _authz_ policy to work with elevation, so you can enter any value into the prompt that comes up for SSH.

 For `sudo`, enter the ticket number `1234` to get access.